-Our research and development expenses consist primarily of costs incurred to conduct research, such as the discovery and development of our product candidates, as well as the in-licensing of CPI-444.
+Our research and development expenses consist primarily of costs incurred to conduct research and development of our product candidates.
 We record research and development expenses as incurred.
-Research and development expenses consist of costs incurred for the discovery and development of our product candidates and include:
+Research and development expenses include:

-- employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation expense; - external research and development expenses incurred under arrangements with third parties, such as contract research organizations, preclinical testing organizations, contract manufacturing organizations, academic and non-profit institutions and consultants; - costs to acquire technologies to be used in research and development that have not reached technological feasibility and have no alternative future use; - license fees; and - · other expenses, which include direct and allocated expenses for laboratory, facilities and other costs,
+- · employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation expense; - external research and development expenses incurred under arrangements with third parties, such as contract research organizations, preclinical testing organizations, contract manufacturing organizations, academic and non-profit institutions and consultants; - costs to acquire technologies to be used in research and development that have not reached technological feasibility and have no alternative future use; - license fees; and - other expenses, which include direct and allocated expenses for laboratory, facilities and other costs.